bernardukiii/bdki-football-cart/README.md

 I got the data from the API

 I used the age of the player as the price so it's not such a big number and because they all have an age.
 Not all have a jersey number.

+I need to use .normalize("NFD").replace(/[\u0300-\u036f]/g, "") to replace the letters that have a tilde diacritic to ignore it and search anyways.